Los Angeles Police Department resources: Patrol cars

-The Ford Crown Victoria Police Interceptor is one of the LAPD's three primary patrol sedans, the other two being the Dodge Charger Pursuit and the Ford Police Interceptor Sedan.
-Chevrolet Impala 9C1s were also purchased in small numbers in the 2000s.
+The Ford Police Interceptor Utility is the LAPD's primary vehicle, mainly used for patrol operations.
+Models in use range from 2013 to 2025.
+The LAPD also uses the Ford Police Interceptor Sedan, however it is mostly seen used by area traffic divisions, not by patrol.
+The LAPD, as of 2025 usually uses marked versions of the Ford Crown Victoria Police Interceptor and Dodge Charger Pursuit as auxiliary cars when supplemental vehicles are needed for large-scale situations such as riot deployments.
+It is important to mention that slicktop versions of both FPIUs, FPIS' and CVPIs can be seen on the streets, which area gang units within the LAPD use.
+Chevrolet Impala 9C1s and Dodge Challenger were also purchased in small numbers in the 2000s.
 With the Ford Crown Victoria's discontinuation in 2011 and the Ford Taurus' discontinuation in 2019, the LAPD has shifted from sedans to crossovers, purchasing primarily the Ford Police Interceptor Utility.
-The LAPD also uses a small number of Chevrolet Tahoe SUVs, though they are gradually decommissioning them due to their poor gas mileage.
+The LAPD also uses a small number of Chevrolet Tahoe PPVs, though they are gradually decommissioning them due to their poor gas mileage.

 LAPD vehicles are ordered painted in black clearcoat with the roof, doors, and pillars painted white from the factory, though some vehicles assigned to special divisions, such as K-9 or the bomb squad, may be painted all-white or all-black.
 Options available from Ford ordered by the LAPD today include dual pillar-mounted Unity spotlights, 16-inch heavy duty steel wheels with chrome center caps, and ballistic panels within the two front doors.
-Most LAPD patrol cars bear at least two rear bumper stickers: one reading "There's NO Excuse - For Domestic Violence" and another for "Watch The Road - Operation Traffix".
+Most LAPD patrol cars bear at least two rear bumper stickers: one reading "There's NO Excuse - For Domestic Violence", and another reading "Watch The Road - Operation Traffix".
 On the rear side panel is a black and white sticker that reads "EMERGENCY DIAL 9-1-1 Fire Police Medical."
-The front doors bear the seal of the city of Los Angeles, the department slogan "to protect and to serve", and the citywide five-digit "shop number" and city department name ("POLICE").
-The last three numbers of the shop number (used to identify all vehicles operated by the city) are reprinted on the roof to help air units visually identify cars.
-On the trunk is a number that identifies which division the unit belongs to (e.g., a 25 would be "South Traffic Division" or a 3 would be "Southwest Area").
+The front door design is similar to most other city government fleet vehicles, and consists of the city seal, the department slogan ("to protect and to serve"), the five-digit "shop number" (a fleet vehicle identification number custom to the city government; format "00000"), and city department name ("POLICE").
+The last three numbers of the shop number are reprinted on the roof to help air units visually identify cars.
+On the trunk is a number that identifies which division the unit belongs to (e.g. 25 would be "South Traffic Division", or 03 would be "Southwest Area").
 The LAPD has used the same black-and-white paint scheme and markings since roughly 1940 with minimal modifications.